- 52% response rate

 - Ate a scorpion and tarantula

 - Hiked the Great Ocean road in Australia

 - Hike the 50 km Tasman trail in New Zealand

 - Lived in an aboriginal town in Australia

 - Seen Queen in Kyiv, Ukraine

 A few years back I was a performer/volunteer for the 2010 Winter Olympics and it was unbelievable.
 Not only did was being part of the show extraordinary but it made me realize how proud I was to be Canadian.
 Partying with the athletes on the floor after the closing was pretty wild too.
 Truly a once in a lifetime opportunity!!!

 Teach, Learn, Share

 I can teach you how to juggle, hitchhike (their IS a science to it eh :P), make a shelter out of everything around you or make a fire.
 I can even teach you poker.
 I can tell you all about my adventures all around the word and what I have learned from each country and experienced.

-Australia, Austria, Belgium, Belize, Bulgaria, Canada, China, Croatia, Czech Republic, Denmark, France, Germany, Gibraltar, Greece, Guatemala, Hungary, Ireland, Italy, Luxembourg, Malaysia, Mexico, Monaco, Morocco, Netherlands, Norway, Poland, Portugal, Singapore, Slovenia, Spain, Sweden, Switzerland, Taiwan, Thailand, Turkey, Ukraine, United Kingdom, United States, Vatican City State
+Albania, Australia, Austria, Belgium, Belize, Bulgaria, Canada, China, Croatia, Czech Republic, Denmark, France, Germany, Gibraltar, Greece, Guatemala, Hungary, Ireland, Italy, Kosovo, Liechtenstein, Luxembourg, Macedonia, Malaysia, Mexico, Monaco, Montenegro, Morocco, Netherlands, Norway, Poland, Portugal, Romania, Serbia, Singapore, Slovenia, Spain, Sweden, Switzerland, Taiwan, Thailand, Turkey, Ukraine, United Kingdom, United States, Vatican City State